LouisaWhitton/louisaw-nc-news/README.md

 If no article exists for the requested article_id, responds with 404 and 'article not found'

 If no comments exist for the requested article_id, responds with 404 and 'no comments yet!'

+#### POST
+When passed an object containing 'username' and 'body' properties, adds a comment with the requested article_id

+Responds with a 'comments' object representing the inserted comment

+If no article exists for the requested article_id, responds with 404 and 'article not found'

+If an invalid object is passed, responds with 400 and 'invalid input'

 ### /api/topics
 #### GET